influxdata/telegraf/docs/CONFIGURATION.md

 - **buffer_directory**:
   The directory to use when in `disk` buffer mode.
-Each output plugin will make another subdirectory in this directory with the output plugin's name.
+Each output plugin will make another subdirectory in this directory with the output plugin's ID.

 ## Plugins